 “This manipulation influenced the extent to which people perceive patterns in world events, which in turn predicted unrelated irrational beliefs.
 We conclude that illusory pattern perception is a central cognitive mechanism accounting for conspiracy theories,” Van Prooijen, and his colleagues, concluded in the findings.

-But even with all these efforts in consensus and advancement toward comprehending conspiracy theorists, more research is still necessary considering the emerging threat of political discourse in the age of social media.
+But even with all these efforts toward consensus and advancement toward comprehending conspiracy theorists, more research is still necessary considering the emerging threat of political discourse in the age of social media.

 Well into the 21st century, online disinformation is a heightened concern, and although it will continue to drastically affect readers in the news landscape, it may have broader implications for researchers understanding the conspiratorial mind.